lukibahr/stars/README.md

 - [anthropics/defending-code-reference-harness](https://github.com/anthropics/defending-code-reference-harness) - Skills for threat modeling, scanning, triage, patching, plus an autonomous scanning harness you can /customize
 - [HKUDS/LightRAG](https://github.com/HKUDS/LightRAG) - [EMNLP2025] "LightRAG: Simple and Fast Retrieval-Augmented Generation"
 - [clemcer/LoggiFly](https://github.com/clemcer/LoggiFly) - Get Alerts from your Docker Container Logs
-- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the world’s most widely used open-source cloud security platform that automates security and compliance across any cloud environment.
+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the Open Cloud Security Platform trusted by thousands to automate security and compliance in any cloud environment.
+With thousands of ready-to-use checks and compliance frameworks, delivers real-time, customizable monitoring and seamless integrations, making cloud security simple, scalable, cost-effective for organizations of any size.
 - [MemPalace/mempalace](https://github.com/MemPalace/mempalace) - The best-benchmarked open-source AI memory system.
 And it's free.
 - [karanhudia/borg-ui](https://github.com/karanhudia/borg-ui) - Replace complex Borg Backup terminal commands with a beautiful web UI.
 Create, schedule, and   restore backups with just a few clicks.
 - [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer is an open-source Privileged Access Management (PAM) platform that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints through a web browser.